jpamdeth/LibraryService/README.md

 This service is written in Typescript and uses the NestJs application framework.
 Package management is done with Node.js.
 Data storage is in MySQL, with Prisma providing ORM features.
 The unit tests use Jest.

 ## Getting Started
 This service can be run locally with a standalone MySQL installation.
-A script is provided to handle creating the database schema and seeding sample records, before starting the service.
-Seeding is idempotent, and will not duplicate or overwrite changes on subsequent runs.
-It will recreate the records if the parent 'Library' record is deleted.
-Edit the values in '.env' to match your local installation.
+A script is provided to handle creating the database schema, before starting the service.
+Create '.env' to configure your local installation.
  - `npm run startup`

 After the initial startup and schema deployment, the service can be started with